-Every once in a while, Antique Archaeology acquires slightly creepy picks, which almost instantly makes our shop look a little like a funhouse.
-What can we say?
+Every once in a while, Antique Archaeology acquires slightly creepy picks.
 Sometimes Mike’s taste tilt towards the unusual.
-Like that one trip to upstate New York when he returned to our Nashville location with a load of clown heads and a gigantic old clown suit!
-It’s only appropriate with it being Halloween, that we showcase some of the spooky antiques that the Master of Junk has collected over the last few years.
+(Like that one trip to upstate New York when he returned to our Nashville location with a load of clown heads and a gigantic old clown suit!)
+It’s only appropriate with Halloween getting closer, that we share some of the spooky antiques that the Master of Junk has collected over the past few years.

 Anyone recognize the clown on the left?
 You saw it on Season 7 when Mike purchased it in upstate New York.
-The paper mache clown head use to be propped atop a ciricus sign to greet the audience.
+The paper mache clown head used to be propped atop a circus sign to greet the audience.
 The Bozo clown head on the right was off that same pick.
-Either of the clowns is enough to be any coulrophobic person’s worst nightmare!

 Wolf Boy is undoubtedly one of the most famous picks in American Pickers history.
 He was displayed at circus shows as an attraction and was created by sideshow artist, Homer Tate (read more about him HERE!)